Emergency psychiatry: Psychotherapy

-ECT
+Electroconvulsive therapy

-Electroconvulsive therapy is a controversial form of treatment which cannot be involuntarily applied in psychiatric emergency service settings.
-Instances wherein a patient is depressed to such a severe degree that the patient cannot be stopped from hurting himself or herself or when a patient refuses to swallow, eat or drink medication, electroconvulsive therapy could be suggested as a therapeutic alternative.
+Electroconvulsive therapy (ECT) is a controversial form of treatment which cannot be involuntarily applied in psychiatric emergency service settings.
+Instances wherein a patient is depressed to such a severe degree that the patient cannot be stopped from hurting himself or herself or, when a patient refuses to swallow, eat, or drink medication, electroconvulsive therapy could be suggested as a therapeutic alternative.
 While preliminary research suggests that electroconvulsive therapy may be an effective treatment for depression, it usually requires a course of six to twelve sessions of convulsions lasting at least 20 seconds for those antidepressant effects to occur.

 Observation and collateral information

 There are other essential aspects of emergency psychiatry: observation and collateral information.
-The observation of the patient's behavior is an important aspect of emergency psychiatry as it allows the clinicians working with the patient to estimate prognosis and improvements/declines in condition.
+The observation of the patient's behavior is an important aspect of emergency psychiatry as it allows the clinicians working with the patient to estimate prognosis and improvements or declines in condition.
 Many jurisdictions base involuntary commitment on dangerousness or the inability to care for one's basic needs.
 Observation for a period of time may help determine this.
 For example, if a patient who is committed for violent behavior in the community, continues to behave in an erratic manner without clear purpose, this will help the staff decide that hospital admission may be needed.

-Collateral information or parallel information is information obtained from family, friends or treatment providers of the patient.
+Collateral information or parallel information is information obtained from family, friends, or treatment providers of the patient.
 Some jurisdictions require consent from the patient to obtain this information while others do not.
 For example, with a patient who is thought to be paranoid about people following him or spying on him, this information can be helpful discern if these thoughts are more or less likely to be based in reality.
 Past episodes of suicide attempts or violent behavior can be confirmed or disproven.